 - Are you interested in learning more about the Catholic Faith?

 - Are you un-baptized but recognize a need for spirituality in your life?

 - Are you baptized Catholic but never received any formal religious education or have never been Confirmed?

 - Are you baptized into another denomination and want to become Catholic?

 - Are you married to a Catholic and attend Mass but just don’t know what the next step is to becoming one of the Catholic faithful?

 - Are you yearning for something more in your life?

-Rite of Christian Initiation of Adults (R.C.I.A.) is a spiritual journey in faith to discover what it means to follow Jesus as a Catholic Christian and the joy and freedom that can result from journeying with Christ.
-Every year adults are welcomed into the Catholic Community through R.C.I.A.
+Order of Christian Initiation of Adults (O.C.I.A.) is a spiritual journey in faith to discover what it means to follow Jesus as a Catholic Christian and the joy and freedom that can result from journeying with Christ.
+Every year adults are welcomed into the Catholic Community through O.C.I.A.
 It is a learning and loving process in which conversion of the heart brings you to Jesus Christ who is our Lord and Savior.

 “Come to me, all you who are weary and find life burdensome, and I will refresh you.
 Take My yoke upon your shoulders and learn from Me, for I am gentle and humble of heart.
 Your souls will find rest, for My yoke is easy and My burden light.”
 Matthew 11:28-30